How To Effectively Perform White Box Testing Techniques in 2025

 Definition

-Black box testing is a testing approach that tests the software without knowing its internal structure.
-The main focus here is the end-user experience
+Black Box Testing is a testing approach that evaluates the software without knowing its internal structure.
+The main focus is on the end-user experience

 Objective